 The Tantur Ecumenical Institute serves as an "oasis" in the Holy Land for encountering sacred people, traditions, and places.
 We welcome groups and individuals from all walks of life including: clergy and members of religious orders who wish to spend time in the Holy Land; teachers, students, and conference attendees; university and church groups or organizations; individual guests and scholars seeking enrichment; and spiritual sojourners of all faiths.

-To facilitate prayer, study, and contemplation for this diverse audience, we offer a variety of Continuing Education and Sabbatical programs, each of which includes a variety of lectures and excursions, designed to introduce participants to the Holy Land's geography, history, local people, complex religious life, and Biblical landscape.
+To facilitate prayer, study, and contemplation for this diverse audience, we offer a variety of Continuing Education and Sabbatical programs, each of which includes a variety of lectures and excursions, designed to introduce participants to the Holy Land's geography, history, archeology, complex social, political and religious life, and Biblical landscapes.

 Mission & History